arjun-majumdar/Autoencoders_Experiments/README.md

-# Autoencoders_Experiments
-Experiments for autoencoders
+# Autoencoders Experiments

-In this repo, different Python 3 codes are presented using TensorFlow 2.0 demonstrating applications and implications of autoencoders
+Using autoencoders for data compression, data denoising, etc. using Python3.X and TensorFlow 2.5